dscmbcet/webd-up/README.md

 # Web'd Up

 </p>
-Backend Web Development Bootcamp by [GDSC MBCET](https://gdscmbcet.com/).
+Backend Web Development Bootcamp by <a href="https://gdscmbcet.com/">GDSC MBCET</a>.
 Aims to give a good kickstart to your <b>backend development journey</b>.
 The bootcamp will be covering:

 1. Node.js
 2. JavaScript